Short Answer Summary

 White balance: 3500–4000K

-Focus: Manual, focused on a star or distant light
+Focus: Manual focus on a star or distant light

 How Do You Protect Camera Gear in Arctic Cold?

-The main camera-care problem is often condensation, not the cold itself.
-When a freezing camera is brought into a warm room, moisture can form on the lens, camera body and internal surfaces.
+Condensation is often more dangerous than the cold itself.
+When a freezing camera enters a warm room, moisture can form on lenses, sensors and internal surfaces.

 Cold-Weather Camera Care Checklist